Tracksuit Wedding, Governor Play KBCO’s Studio C

 “I just feel like a well-rounded child gets arts and music or the opportunity to learn those things in addition to their core curriculum,” Anschutz added.

-Tracksuit Wedding was joined by Governor John Hickenlooper on his first visit to the legendary Studio C.
+Tracksuit Wedding was joined by Hickenlooper on his first visit to the legendary Studio C.

 “I thought it was going to be huge and kind of dripping in gold, and the bottom line, it’s just a studio and yet the fact that it is Studio C is magic,” Hickenlooper told CBS4.

 “I fell in love.
-She loved music and musicians, so I…in a futile…it never worked…effort to win her affections, I learned how to play the piano, the guitar, and the banjo,” Hickenlooper said.
+(The woman) loved music and musicians, so I — in a futile (attempt that) never worked to win her affections — learned how to play the piano, the guitar and the banjo,” Hickenlooper said.

 Now he wants every Colorado student to have access to instruments and instruction in music.

-Sing It To Me Santa concert is Saturday, December 9th at the Ogden Theatre in Denver.
+The Sing It To Me Santa concert is Saturday, Dec.
+9 at the Ogden Theatre in Denver.